InfusedChooch/fuzzy-tribble/README.md

-# Hall Pass Tracker (v0.5)
+# 🏢 Hall Pass Tracker (v0.6+ GUI Launcher Edition)

 A Flask-based digital hall pass system for managing student movement across rooms and stations.
 Built for school use with student-facing kiosks and a robust admin panel for live monitoring, overrides, logs, and reports.
+Now includes a GUI launcher with route preview, log streaming, and dynamic server startup.

 ---

-## 🔧 Features (v0.5)
+## 🚀 Features (v0.6)

 ### ✅ Student Features